-For agreed letter formation please see appendix 1.
+For agreed letter formation please see appendix 1; there are also exemplars in all classrooms.

 Handwriting Guidance for Foundation Stage

 • In Foundation Stage, children will learn how to triangulate when holding writing implements and how to form basic letters with a lead out flick.